christsven/H.E.A.T/factions/unfibal-forces.md

 ### Minimal attrition

-UN Peacekeepers are meant to serve as a deescalatory force aiding police work and opening dialogue.
+UN Peacekeepers are meant to serve as a de-escalatory force aiding police work and opening dialogue.
 That means that certain weapon systems are not required to fulfill every role they serve in a conventional army.

 To reduce potential collateral damage, heavy weapons do not carry HE shells, since they are only meant to engage targets that pose a direct threat without destroying the area those threats occupy.

 _TLDR: AT guns and autocannons do not get HE shells and may only use the PEN value when engaging enemies._